Sim007/vbangularindocker/README.md

 docker container run --rm -d -p:4201:4201 angulardevx
 ```

-This part is to learn how to build a Dockerfile but you will not use it for production environments
+This part was to learn how to build a Dockerfile but you will not use this container for production.

 # Dockerize for production - multistage build